Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Related Works

 \section{Related Works}

-This work builds upon research in several related areas, primarily \acrshort*{mmv} sparse recovery algorithms, the increasingly studied field of \acrshort*{ir} in machine learning {and the techniques used to analyze IR dynamics}.
+This work builds upon research in several areas, primarily \acrshort*{mmv} sparse recovery algorithms, \acrshort*{ir} in machine learning {and the techniques used to analyze IR dynamics}.

-\textbf{Sparse \acrshort*{mmv} Recovery Algorithms}: {The challenge of r}ecovering jointly sparse signals from \acrshort*{mmv} is addressed by diverse algorithms, {many adapted from \acrshort*{smv} methods.
-Approaches range from greedy pursuit algorithms like} \acrshort*{msp}, and \acrshort*{momp} to Bayesian methods like \acrshort*{mfocuss}.
+\textbf{Sparse \acrshort*{mmv} Recovery Algorithms}: The challenge of recovering jointly sparse signals from \acrshort*{mmv} is addressed by diverse algorithms, many adapted from \acrshort*{smv} methods.
+Approaches range from greedy pursuit algorithms like \acrshort*{msp}, and \acrshort*{momp} to iteratively reweighted least square based \acrshort*{mfocuss} and Gaussian approximation approaches like \acrshort*{mamp}.
 These traditional approaches often rely on explicit sparsity-promoting penalties (like $l_p$ norms) or greedy selection rules, sometimes requiring knowledge of the sparsity level or structure.
+Additionally, frameworks like \acrfull*{bsbl} \citep{liu2013compression} exploit statistical correlations to learn hyperparameters.
+But, when relying on estimated priors, frameworks like \acrshort*{bsbl} struggle to maintain accurate recovery in low \acrfull*{snr} regimes.
 Our work offers an alternative by achieving row sparsity implicitly through optimization dynamics.